Laurel Hedging

 Why Choose Hopes Grove Nurseries?

 Based in the UK’s Garden of England, our Kentish plants are lovingly grown and cared for across our multiple sites totalling over 80 acres.
-Our team have gathered knowledge about our half a million hedging plants we grow on-site.
-Our committed team members, from sales to planters, work tirelessly all year-round to ensure your plants are in the best condition when they reach you.
+Our team have gathered knowledge about the half a million hedging plants we grow on-site.
+Our committed team members, from sales to planters, work tirelessly all year round to ensure your plants are in the best condition when they reach you.
 Our growers in particular work in all weathers, all year round, to make our business a success.

 Take a look at our Laurel hedging range above, or simply get in touch with our exceptional sales team for more information.